 What Does it Cost to Repair?

 This can become a pricey repair.
 When your air conditioner ices over it can lead to a compressor replacement.
 Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
 In fact, many homeowners are forced to decide between installing a new system and repairing the old unit.
-If you act quickly and call a NATE-certified technician, you have better odds of getting a less expensive emergency.
+If you act quickly and call a ACE-certified technician, you have better odds of getting a less expensive emergency.
 Your technician will diagnose the situation and how to avoid the issue from happening again.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.